 In some cases, bank officers or other professionals conspire with buyers to perpetrate fraud.
 In property flipping, a buyer purchases a piece of real estate that is then appraised at an artificially inflated value.
 The property then is resold at a profit.

-Both state and federal authorities can prosecute individuals and organizations for crimes related to mortgage fraud.
+Both state and federal authorities can prosecute individuals and organizations for crimes related to bank fraud.
 Many mortgage fraud cases are prosecuted by the federal government because they involve federal agencies like the Federal Housing Administration, or they involve FDIC insured banks and other federally regulated organizations.

-Defending Against Mortgage Fraud Charges in Illinois
+Defending Against Bank Fraud Charges in Florida